VA Loans With Low Credit Score Requirements

 - VA Lenders want to see stable income and good signs of anticipated income for the next three years

-- Lenders want to see the Veteran will be able to pay their new VA Loan timely
+- Lenders want to see the veterans will be able to pay their new VA Loan timely

 - Also, borrowers will be able to pay all of their other monthly income comfortable